-- Cover Letter.
-This page provides the type of information included in the report; classification of possible errors noted; and instructions for contacting help resources. - Instruction and Signature page.
-This page provides instructions on how to review and respond to the FDP.
-The bottom half of the page provides a certification statement to be signed by a facility owner/operator or senior management official.

-- Summary of Non-Technical Data Changes (NDCs), Notices of Technical Errors (NOTEs) and Notices of Significant Errors (NOSEs).
-FDPs identify three different types of errors: NDCs, NOTEs and NOSEs.
-NDCs and NOTEs are identified at the end of each chemical report.
-If you have no NDCs or NOTEs, this page will indicate so.
-There is one page that lists all significant errors (NOSEs) for your facility's submissions, organized by chemical submission.
-The FDP serves as a Notice of Significant Error.
-If you have no significant errors, this page will indicate so. - " Facility Information.
+□ Facility Information.
 This section displays all facility specific data, including TRI Facility Identification, facility name, facility address, facility mailing address, relevant permits (e.g., RCRA, NPDES, and UIC), Standard Industrial Classification code (SIC), and other facility data.
-Errors related to facility information will be provided in this section. - " Facility Information (Establishment). establishment reports separately from other establishments at the facility, this section provides subordinate facility data.
-Errors related to this information will be provided in this section. - Chemical Report Summary.
+Errors related to facility information will be provided in this section.

+- Instructions Page.
+This page provides instructions on how to review and respond to the FDP. - Certification Statement Signature Page.
+This page provides the Certification Statement to be signed by a facility owner/operator or senior management official if using the FDP to make a revision. - □ Chemical Report Summary.
 This section lists all chemicals reported by the facility for each reporting year covered by the FDP.
-For example, if the FDP is responding to five original chemical submissions for Reporting Year 1999 and revisions to one chemical for Reporting Year 1998, a list of all chemicals for both years will appear. - Chemical Reports.
+For example, if the FDP is responding to five original chemical submissions for Reporting Year 1999 and revisions to one chemical for Reporting Year 1998, a list of all chemicals for both years will appear. - □ Errors/Alerts Identified In This Report: Non-Technical Data Changes (NDC), Notices of Technical Errors (NOTE), Notices of Significant Error (NOSE), and Data Quality Alerts (DQA).
+FDPs identify three different types of errors: NDCs, NOTEs and NOSEs and alerts called Data Quality Alerts (DQA).
+See explanations in section B. - Error Summary Page.
+The Error Summary Page provides facilities an error/alert count for each chemical submission. - □ Chemical Reports.
 All recently processed Form R or Form A submission data (i.e., chemical specific data) are displayed here under the appropriate facility or subordinate facility names.
 The FDP displays facsimiles for chemical reports for submissions received during the current calendar year, revisions or responses to FDPs only.
-For example, if a facility originally reported five chemicals for Reporting Year

-1998, and subsequently revises only one chemical submission, the facility will receive a FDP for Reporting Year 1998 with only the revised chemical included in the Chemical Reports section.
+For example, if a facility originally reported five chemicals for Reporting Year 1998, and subsequently revises only one chemical submission, the facility will receive a FDP for Reporting Year 1998 with only the revised chemical included in the Chemical Reports section.
 Hence there may be fewer chemical reports than chemicals listed in the Chemical Summary section.
 If only facility level changes have occurred (i.e., Part I of the Form R or A), this section is not provided.